Frías, Province of Burgos: History

 Frias is aptly named in homage to the temperature of the water that flowed from the mountainous peaks draining into the Tobalina Valley.
 There is first mention of Frias in the late 9th century but after the year 1000, it was incorporated into the kingdom of Navarre located in Burgos.
 Frias’ history is one that includes war which fueled its growth and development even when controlled by adversaries.

 As the kingdom of Navarre, Frias was controlled by King Sancho III the Great.
 In 1504, Navarre was defeated in battle and reincorporated into Castile.
 Frias would go on to be controlled by Diego Lopez de Haro, the Lord of Biscay in the late 11th century and Alfonso VIII in 1200.

 After 1201, Frias was granted a set of laws and sense of freedom by Alfonso VIII that allowed them the right of succession, ability to elect a mayor, and tools to stimulate their economy.
 With these laws enacted, Frias was able to thrive and prosper until it was granted the title of city by King John II in 1435.

-In the summer of 1450, Frias was overtaken by a Balmaseda army of 1500 men; albeit the Frias townspeople joined together and successfully attacked the army.
+In the summer of 1450, Frias was overrun by a Balmaseda army of 1500 men; however, the Frias townspeople joined together and successfully attacked the army.
 This attack is celebrated every year in an event called Fiesta del Capitan.
 Frias would continue to experience ebbs and flows of bondage and freedom until 1811 when feudalism was abolished in all of Spain.

 Politics

-Frías has been usually ruled by the Socialist Party (PSOE).
-From 2007 to 2015 the Major has been Luis Arranz from People's Party (PP).
-In 2007 reaching an agreement with the left party IU, and in 2011 with absolute majority.
-In the May 2015 elections, PSOE recovered the power with absolute majority, as repeated in 2019 elections.
+Frías has usually been ruled by the Socialist Party (PSOE).
+From 2007 to 2015 the Major was Luis Arranz from People's Party (PP).
+In 2007, reaching an agreement with the left party IU, and in 2011 with absolute majority.
+In the May 2015 elections, PSOE recovered the power with absolute majority, and retained this state in the 2019 elections.